mercadopago/sdk-js/README.md

 ## Installation

-To install the SDK, you must include script in your application's HTML or install a package on `npm`
+To install the SDK, you must include the script in your application's HTML or install a package on `npm`

 ```html
 <script src="https://sdk.mercadopago.com/js/v2"></script>